 A Sequel and a Prequel to “Salsa de la Bahia, Vol. 1”

 Yes, this double CD set is both a sequel and a prequel to Vol. 1.
 The latter covered the music produced in the Bay Area from 2000 to 2010.
-It is a great collection of music, and you read my review of that Vol. 1 HERE.
+It’s a great collection of music, and you can read my review of that Vol. 1 HERE.

 This Vol. 2 covers the periods from the early 1980’s to 2000, and the picks up in 2010 until 2013.
-Bay Area trombonist, producer, and educator Wayne Wallace produced this album, which has some known artists, some not so known artists, and even some not so know music from know artists.
+Bay Area trombonist, producer, and educator Wayne Wallace produced this album.
+Also, the album has some known artists, some not so known artists, and even some not so know music from know artists.

 “Salsa de la Bahia, Vol. 2; Hoy y Ayer” has great Salsa and Latin Jazz